 Beginning in 2014, there is a new way to buy health insurance: the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace.
+To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.